freeman-lab/gl-scene/README.md

 ## example

-We'll make a very simple scene with a bunny lit by a green light.
+We'll make a very simple scene with a bunny bathed in blue light.

 First get yourself a `webgl` context.
 There are many ways to do this, but here's an easy one.